Mani-Sankar-d/AI-powered-E-Commerce-App/README.md

-Here’s a clean, professional README you can use:

 AI-Powered E-commerce Backend

 This project is a backend system for an e-commerce platform enhanced with AI-driven product search and recommendations.
 It combines traditional backend development with modern multimodal retrieval techniques.